magento/devdocs/guides/v1.0/m2fedg/layout/layout-xml-instrux.md

 	</tbody>
 </table>

-<h3 id="fedg_layout_xml-instruc_ex_rem">&lt;remove> Instruction</h3>
+<h3 id="fedg_layout_xml-instruc_ex_rem">&lt;remove></h3>

 The `<remove>` instruction enables you to ignore some layout instructions when generating a layout.

-Removal will work even if the `<remove>` instruction emerges in the layout before the referenced element because it is executed after all element declarations are processed.
-This means that regardless of how many elements with the referenced name are declared in layout XML, if there is a `<remove>` instruction, they will not be generated.
+Removal works even if the `<remove>` instruction occurs in the layout before the referenced element because it is executed after all element declarations are processed.
+This means that regardless of how many elements with the referenced name are declared in layout XML, if there is a `<remove>` instruction, the named elements are not generated.

 However, it is possible to create a new element after the layout is generated using `Mage_Core_Model_Layout::createElement()` or `createBlock()`.